Catholic Prayer For Easter

 The Kyrie Eleison can be used as a personal prayer or as part of a larger worship service.
 It can also be used to request divine forgiveness for sins or to ask for help in times of need.

-READ: Catholic Morning Prayer For Today
+READ: Prayer For Emergency Healing

 The Gloria in Excelsis Deo